Art Collection, Gallery and Exhibitions

 Proposals

 Are you interested in exhibiting with us?
-Exhibition proposals are accepted and reviewed on an ongoing basis.
+Exhibition proposals are accepted and reviewed annually prior to the beginning of each Academic year.
 Submit this Proposal Form via email to artgallery@molloy.edu

 View our new 3D rendering of our Main Gallery space - Kellenberg Hall, 1st Floor.